 They should confirm your data has been deleted within 30 days.
 Remember, a deletion request demands that they delete all of your data, including your account details.

-We’re free because our mission is to make data fairer, for everyone.
+We’re free because our mission is to make online data management simple, for everyone.

 We don't use consumer data for commercial purposes, which means we'll never, ever sell your data.
 It also means that there are no adverts or hidden costs.

 How long until a supermarket responds to my request?

 After the supermarket has received your request, they have to reply in full within 30 days, or give a valid reason for asking for an extension.
 However, we're glad to say that most companies normally reply within a week.

 Your responses from companies are likely to come directly into your inbox.
 We don't mind when this happens, as long as you're happy with how your request has been handled and have everything you need.

 If you have any questions, or have any difficulty at all with how companies respond, our friendly support team is here to help!

 Don't worry, they have to follow your wishes thanks to your ‘right to erasure’ under GDPR law.
 GDPR applies in the UK and EU, and gives you a whole range of data rights.
 At Rightly, we help you use these for free.

 What if I’m not sure if they have my data?